 “I was very sniffy about the first season of In Treatment.
 I said that this show about a psychologist and his patients was just another medical soap, more highfalutin than most, but still focusing on the practitioner rather than on those practised upon.
 I have to eat crow.
 The second season strikes me as being a quantum leap on its predecessor, but this isn’t because it’s abandoned the things that, first time around, I felt were flaws.
 It’s kept them, pushed them even further into the centre and proved them to be assets.”

-Crow never tasted so good, eh?
+Crow was never so tasty, eh?
 Good for you, Mr. Cushman!

 Posted April 10: